 These are the kind of possibilities which are waiting in the next frontier.
 If you want to learn dancing, you may not have to go anywhere and someone can teach you remotely and offer insights that are far greater than what’s possible in-person, because a machine would be able to look at and analyse your movements more thoroughly than what a person can normally do.

 Machine-based solutions that focus on solving specific problems will soon become the order of the day.
-It will not be limited by physical presence, disabilities or class, because technology will then be omnipresent.Posted almost 3 years ago
+It will not be limited by physical presence, disabilities or class, because technology will then be omnipresent.Posted over 4 years ago